chrisizeful/SaveLoad/README.md

 JSON converters are provided for every Godot type.

 #### ModViewer
-A themed UI scene to that allows for managing lists of mods.
+A themed UI scene that allows for managing lists of mods.

 #### PCK and DLL Support